memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 Since we didn't specify any so-called _Devicetree overlay file_ (bear with me for now, we'll see how to modify our Devicetree using _overlay_ files in a later section), Zephyr then looks for a Devicetree source file that matches the specified _board_.
 In my case, that's the nRF52840 development kit, which is supported in the current Zephyr version: The board and thus its Devicetree is fully described by the file `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`.

-> **Note:** If you'd be using a custom board that is not supported by Zephyr, you'd have to provide your own DTS file for the board you're using.
+> **Note:** If you're using a custom board not supported by Zephyr, you'd have to provide your own DTS file for it.
 We won't go into details about adding support for a custom board in this article (and maybe the next one), but at the end of it, you should have all the knowledge to do that - or to understand any other article showing you how to do it.

-Let's not dive into the file's contents for now, and instead have a look at the build.
+Let's not dive into the file's contents for now; instead, look at the build.
 Somehow, the build ends up with a generated `zephyr.dts` file.
 A couple of interesting things are happening in this process that are worth mentioning, so we'll have a closer look.

 > **Note:** In this section, we're really just brushing over the files to get a bit of a feeling for the syntax and how nodes are used.
 We'll cover all of this in great detail still!